Indian Ocean Drive: History

-On 26 September 2010 the final section of 65 km of sealed road from north of Lancelin to the old Pinnacles Desert Drive, approximately 10 km south of Cervantes, was opened.
+On 26 September 2010, the final section of 65 km of sealed road from north of Lancelin to the old Pinnacles Desert Drive, approximately 10 km south of Cervantes, was opened.
 The section was completed at a cost of $95 million.
 On completion of the extension, State Route 60 was extended along the length of the road.

 In December 2010, the state's Geographic Names Committee, on behalf of the Shire of Gingin, requested that the City of Wanneroo rename the northern section of Wanneroo Road to Indian Ocean Drive.
 A motion was put forward at the 14 December 2010 council meeting to rename the section from Yanchep Beach Road north to the intersection of Gingin Brook Road, reasoning that terminating Wanneroo Road at Yanchep National Park would "be good for tourism".
 However, Mayor Jon Kelly considered the proposal a "futile and worthless exercise that was tantamount to heresy".
-Other councillors called it "offensive to the pioneers" of Wanneroo, and wished to retain the name Wanneroo in the area's only main road.
+Other councillors called it "offensive to the pioneers" of Wanneroo and wished to retain the name Wanneroo in the area's only main road.
 An alternative motion stating that the council "does not agree" to renaming the road was passed instead.
-However, a subsequent renaming request was passed and the name Indian Ocean Drive was extended down to Yanchep Beach Road in 2011.
+However, a subsequent renaming request was passed, and the name Indian Ocean Drive was extended down to Yanchep Beach Road in 2011.

+Safety

-The road, mainly the section between Yanchep and Lancelin, has been the scene of multiple car accidents.
-There have been at least nine fatalities and 41 people taken to hospital as a result of crashes along Indian Ocean Drive since 2014.
+The road, mainly the section between Yanchep and Lancelin, has been the scene of many car accidents.
+An 18-month period to June 2017 saw more than 50 serious crashes occurring on the road, while at least nine fatalities and 41 people have been taken to hospital as a result of crashes along Indian Ocean Drive between 2014 and 2019.

+Since 2020, Indian Ocean Drive has received over $85 million in upgrades to improve the safety of the route, including widening and realignment works and the addition of overtaking lanes, audible lines and advisory signage in multiple languages.
+However as of October 2025, the road remains notorious for its rate of accidents and serious crashes.